Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 #### Features:
-- **Hardware security Level** - TEE on nodes and mobiles with TUI, garbled circuits and visual cryptography secure interface.
+- **Hardware security Level** - TEE on nodes and mobiles (incl.
+TUI), garbled circuits and visual cryptography secure interface.
 - **Just download an app** - no set-up nor registration, no Private Keys nor passphrase to backup, no PIN, password, or any secret to remember
 - **Multichain Wallet** - securely store and interact with native cryptocurrency coins and tokens from multiple blockchains
 - **Confirm a transaction with ONLY ONE SCREEN** - no SMS to wait for, no additional 2FA app to use, no QR code to scan.